 An Introduction to Zones

-The price of your ticket will depend on how far you want to travel on public transportation.
-Copenhagen and its suburbs are divided into zones, starting from the city center.
+When using any kind of public transportation in Copenhagen, the price of your ticket will depend on how far you want to travel on public transportation and the time of day.
+This region is divided into zones, starting from the city center.
 Although complicated at first, we hope this information gives you a clear understanding of the system!

 Buying Your Ticket

-Tickets start at 2-zones.
-If you only travel in one zone, you need to buy a 2-zone ticket.
+Single tickets start at a minimum of 2-zones.
+If you only travel within one zone, you need to buy a 2-zone ticket.
+The only exception is if you already have a valid Commuter Card; you can instead buy a one-zone supplement ticket.
 Two adults cannot split a 2-zone ticket, even if both of them only need to travel one zone.

 Denmark’s Honor System

-On Copenhagen’s public transportation you might not always get your ticket checked, but if you are checked and do not have a ticket, you will be fined 750 DKK.
+On Copenhagen’s public transportation you might not always get your ticket checked, but if you are checked by an agent and do not have a ticket or are in zones not on your ticket, you will be fined 750 DKK.
 If you want to bring a bicycle on public transportation, you must purchase an additional ‘bicycle ticket’ at a ticket machine at the station (except for when using the S-Tog).
-If you do not have this, you will also be fined a large sum.
+If you do not have this, you will be fined 150 DKK.